 - Carefully dried at mild temperatures to preserve enzymes, nutrients, and the environment

-- High in iodine: approximately 388 mcg per gram
+- good source of iodine: approximately 390 mcg per gram

 - Contains fucoidan and alginic acid, polysaccharides that some studies show can prevent growth of cancer cells, support immune function, and aid digestion